The Australian Screen Editors Guild is dedicated to the pursuit and recognition

 A non-fiction production providing a creative, in depth analysis or interpretation of a specific subject, theme, point of view or story, supported by evidence and or informed commentary.

-The subjects and/or story must demonstrate unique thought and expression but may be presented in a pre-existing format.
+The subjects and/or story must demonstrate unique thought and expression.

-Entries must be at least 20 minutes in duration and be a stand-alone production or a single episode from a series.
+Entries must be over 20 minutes in duration, and can either be a stand-alone non-feature length documentary, or a single episode from a documentary series.
+They must however be unique in existence and not a modified version of a feature length documentary.

-Examples include: First Australians, Exposed: The Case of Keli Lane, Revelation, Hawke: The Larrikin and the Leader, Employable Me, Old People’s Home for Four Year Olds
+Examples include: First Australians, Revelation, Exposed: The Case of Keli Lane, A Sense of Self, Hawke: The Larrikin and the Leader.

 A work is considered to be Factual Entertainment where the main intent and purpose of the production is to inform and entertain.